Lansoprazole: Patents

+Patent protection of the lansoprazole molecule expired on 10 November 2009, and generic formulations became available under many brand names in many countries.
+Some formulations may not be available in generic form.

 Availability

 Since 2009, lansoprazole has been available over the counter (OTC) in the U.S. as Prevacid 24HR and as Lansoprazole 24HR.
 In Australia, it is marketed by Pfizer as Zoton.

 Research

 In vitro experiments have shown that lansoprazole binds to the pathogenic form of tau protein.
 As of 2015 laboratory studies were underway on analogs of lansoprazole to explore their use as potential PET imaging agents for diagnosing tauopathies including Alzheimer's disease.